 If you want to measure where someone is looking or how they visually scan their environment, eye tracking is the best method of choice.
 As the process of looking is so automatic, this measure is an attractive tool for both qualitative and quantitative research, as it allows researchers to tap into non-conscious processes that are governed by our biases and preferences.

 This data can be informative for a wide range of research including psychological or perceptual studies, web design, product preferences, and beyond.
 Eye tracking is a relatively simple measure in many ways – the tricky part is knowing what to do with the data it provides.

 Below we go through 10 of the most common eye tracking metrics, describe how they are made, and summarize what they can tell you.

 1. Fixations and gaze points

-If a series of gaze points is very close – in time and in space – this gaze cluster constitutes a fixation, denoting a period where the eyes are locked towards an object.
+If a series of gaze points is very close – in time and / or space – this gaze cluster constitutes a fixation, denoting a period where the eyes are locked towards an object.
+Fixations are excellent measures of visual attention, and research in this field has been continually growing.

 The eye movements between fixations are generally referred to as saccades.
 When we read, for example, our eyes don’t travel smoothly.
-We lock our eyes towards every third or fourth word.
+We lock our eyes towards every 7-9 letters (although this of course depends on the font type and size).
 The term “visual span” refers to how many words we can read before and after the currently fixated word.
 Trained readers have a higher visual span, allowing them to cover more text with fewer fixations.